What Is Ray Tracing? The Future of Graphics Rendering

 Film and Television

-In the realm of movies and television, ray tracing is instrumental in creating stunning visual effects that were previously impossible or extremely resource-intensive to achieve.
+In movies and television, ray tracing is instrumental in creating stunning visual effects that were previously impossible or extremely resource-intensive to achieve.
 It allows for the generation of photorealistic CGI scenes, significantly reducing the time and cost associated with traditional methods.

 It also contributes to more realistic animation, enhancing the visual storytelling aspect of films and TV shows.
 This technology is increasingly being used in virtual production environments, where real-time ray tracing capabilities are combined with virtual sets and LED walls to create immersive filming environments.